uk-tre/website/docs/events/wg_workshops/2023-12-05-december-meeting/workshop-satre.md

 - Focus on evaluations with other groups
 - PIE - overlaps with PEDRI and continue engagements
 - Get alignment with Research Data Alliance?
-- CC nomiated as chair to lead SATRE working group and explore means of succession funding
+- CC nominated as chair to lead SATRE working group and explore means of succession funding